lokal-profil/HACK4DK/README.md

 HACK4DK
 =======
-Workspace for a serach engine for ublic art in Denmark and Sweden.
+Workspace for a serach engine for public art in Norway, Denmark and Sweden.

 Produced during http://hack4dk.wordpress.com/